AI-for-RNA-Biology/bulk-RNAseq-qc/README.md

 ```

 > [!NOTE]
-> Input to `MultiQC` are directories that contain logs and results supported by it. `MultiQC` will scan all the files and look for known reports.
-In the above case it will also automatically fetch STAR logs.
+> Inputs to `MultiQC` are directories that contain logs and results supported by it. `MultiQC` will scan all the files and look for known reports.
+In the above case, it will also automatically fetch STAR logs.
 If you generated FastQC reports before, provide their location as well.
 See usage details [here](https://docs.seqera.io/multiqc/getting_started/running_multiqc).

-### QC in R
+## RNA-seq counts QC in R

 > [!NOTE]
 > We assume `counts` is a dataframe of the raw RNA counts (rows are genes, columns are samples).

 #### Plot counts densities
+```
 counts_log2_long <- reshape2::melt(as.matrix(log2(counts + 1)), value.name = "log2_counts", varnames = c("gene", "sample"))
-```

 ggdensity(counts_log2_long, x = "log2_counts",
           color = "sample",
           rug = TRUE,